Kim Kardashian gives fans a chance to be on her show

 Kim Kardashian West gives fans a chance to be on her show

-Kim Kardashian is raffling off lunch and a possible TV appearance with her and her fellow "Keeping Up with the Kardashians" reality-star sisters to raise money for the hungry during the coronavirus pandemic.
+Kim Kardashian West is raffling off lunch and a possible TV appearance with her and her fellow "Keeping Up with the Kardashians" reality-TV star sisters to raise money for the hungry during the coronavirus pandemic.

 The prize for one winner and a guest includes round-trip domestic airfare to Los Angeles, a one-night hotel stay, lunch with "the Kardashian sisters … at a top spot in Los Angeles" and the chance to "be included in the filming of the upcoming season of 'Keeping Up with the Kardashians.' " While that phrasing can mean behind-the-scenes participation or simply an on-set visit, the description elsewhere alludes to a possible on-screen appearance: "They'll be filming their newest season of 'Keeping Up with the Kardashians,' so make sure you're camera-ready."